My Cousin’s Wedding

 I could barely understand a thing and I was in shock at the theatrics.
 The wedding came in various parts.
 All of the guests sat at their tables eating while the bride and groom said their “I do”s.
 Later, the couple arrived to sing a love song on stage.
 There was another part where they poured glowing liquid into a sculpture that said “Our Love” and drank champagne with their arms intertwined.
 And another part where parents from both sides of the family went up and made speeches.
 And another part where they showed a video of my cousin proposing to his then-girlfriend.
 My cousin’s wife changed three times during the wedding, a different, gorgeous, sparkling dress for each major part.

-My brother, my sister, Jeff and I walked down the runway reluctantly.
-We couldn’t understand the words the MC was enthusiastically yelling into his microphone, so we stayed glued to my Australian cousin Jennifer who could understand Chinese and attempt to translate for us.
+My brother, my sister, Jeff and I walked reluctantly down the runway.
+We couldn’t understand the words the MC enthusiastically yelled into his microphone, so we stayed glued to my Australian cousin Jennifer who could understand Chinese and attempt to translate for us.
 She told us we were going to play a game, where the winners get a prize.

 “Just get us off stage,” my brother said.